-Depending on the outcome of that assessment, you may be a candidate to switch to a more aggressive medication such as teriparatide.
+Depending on the outcome of that assessment, you may be a candidate to switch to a more aggressive bone-building therapy such as teriparatide.
 Another option might be to switch to a newer type of osteoporosis drug called denosumab.

 Don't rely entirely on medication as the only treatment for your osteoporosis.
 These practices also are important:

 - Exercise.
 Weight-bearing physical activity and exercises that improve balance and posture can strengthen bones and reduce the chance of a fracture.
 The more active and fit you are as you age, the less likely you are to fall and break a bone.

 - Good nutrition.
 Eat a healthy diet and make certain that you're getting enough calcium and vitamin D.